Anna Iriyama: Career

 In March 2018, it was announced that Iriyama would join the cast of a Mexican telenovela titled Like La Leyenda.
-Her character, Keiko Kobayashi, is a Japanese girl with a mysterious past who came to Mexico to attend the titular school and doesn't speak English or Spanish.
+Her character, Keiko Kobayashi, is a Japanese girl with a mysterious past who came to Mexico to attend the titular school and does not speak English or Spanish.
 Her last appearance before leaving for Mexico was on April 1 at Saitama Super Arena, and she would be living there for about a year.

 On April 11, 2019, Iriyama launched her YouTube channel, focusing her initial videos on travel throughout Mexico, speaking Spanish in them with Japanese subtitles.
 Her first video, "¿QUIÉN ES ANNA?" (杏奈って誰?), is her introduction, as seen from the point of view of fans as well as Like, La Leyenda actors, staff and director.

 On January 4, 2022, during a New Year's livestream on her YouTube channel, Iriyama announced her graduation from AKB48.
 Her last theater performance took place on March 16 and final activity with them was on the following day, March 17.

 On February 5, Iriyama announced that she has passed the B1 level of the DELE Spanish proficiency test.

 After graduating from AKB48, Iriyama continues to work in the entertainment industry as an actress in her home country Japan, with sporadic visits to Mexico.

 On July 30, 2022, Iriyama launched her Japanese-language YouTube channel, "Anna Iriyama Official Annin Channel" (入山杏奈official　あんにんチャンネル), with her first video there being of her talking about her career from her time in AKB48 to today.